nturcinovic/client-server-CPP-implementation/README.md

 # client/server apps

 This repository provides source code for the client and server apps.
+All you need is a Linux machine.

 ## Build